Mongolia Tourism | History & Facts About Tourism in Mongolia

 Government Policies in Favor of Mongolia Tourism:

-To elevate the graph of trade and tourism in Mongolia, the government offers special tax exemption.
-The rage of tax exemption is up to 10 percent of the total investment amount for the construction of high-rated hotels and tourist complexes.
+To elevate the graph of trade and tourism in Mongolia, the government offers special tax exemptions.
+The range of tax exemption is up to 10 percent of the total investment amount for the construction of high-rated hotels and tourist complexes.

 Another favorable policy linked to business and tourism is the abolishment of Licenses for tourism business and all the services for expatriate visitors by agencies working for tours there are now exempt from VAT.
 There are no strict standards and regulations to start tourism activities in the country and no issues of dealing with bureaucracy for permissions and exercising control.